-The working group lumbung Land is a collaboration between lumbung members and lumbung artists INLAND, Jatiwangi art Factory, LE 18, La Intermundial Holobiente, MADEYOULOOK, Marwa Arsanios, Subversive Film, Serigrafistas queer, Wajukuu Art Project, and more.
+The working group lumbung Land is a collaboration between lumbung members and lumbung artists INLAND, Jatiwangi art Factory, Le 18, La Intermundial Holobiente, MADEYOULOOK, Marwa Arsanios, Subversive Film, Serigrafistas Queer, Wajukuu Art Project, and more.

-The various working groups are ways of sharing knowledge and building a long-term lumbung of collective resources.
+These working groups are ways of sharing knowledge and building a long-term lumbung of collective resources.
 Like this, the ideas and actions that emerged before and during the exhibition in Kassel can be continued, linked, and translated to other contexts.

 From wider discussions in a working group called lumbung Economy, several other working groups have emerged.
 Each of these develops a specific practice: From the concept for a slow trade and regenerative store, to community currencies, to a gallery that works with non speculative pricing and benefit for the community, these working groups are: lumbung Kios, lumbung Gallery, lumbung Currency, and lumbung Land.

 Experimentations with land development models

 Land is one of the most fundamental approaches to the lumbung Economy.
 It is a space where a community has agency, can govern resources collectively and build a lumbung value based economy and independent artistic practice.
 Many lumbung members and lumbung artists are, however, confronted with issues such as land grabbing, climate injustice, or lack of resources to acquire land, which harms their sustainability and their autonomous artistic practices.
 Others work with land that is restituted and questions of how to recreate collective imaginary around land.